Evan-Sa/harvest4ir/README.txt

 Each command need two more line (every time !!) first, store the command in the var _line and after the command launch, call the function log_actions

 ________________________________________________________________________________________________________________________

+Juste after the case folder creation, the mem dump will process.
+Not that, some AV detect winpmem as a malware.
+Be sure the client will allow this tool.

+When the collect is over, a cyphered archive is created.
+The password is : harvester4ir This archive is created with the extension .cab